-What do acts of Congress in circa 1789-1800 tell us?
-A long line of scholarship has pointed out that the early Congresses made many delegations of power to administrators with vague guidance for the power's exercise, or no guidance whatever, several of which were delegations of rulemaking power.
-Originalist advocates for the nondelegation doctrine have often recognized that these early statutes confer broad rulemaking power but have insisted that the acts nonetheless don't count, because they fall into one of two exceptional areas where the nondelegation doctrine supposedly does not apply or is supposedly weaker in a way that allows more latitude for rulemaking: (a) foreign affairs, including military affairs, or (b) the realm of voluntary transactions, government services, privileges, and benefits, as opposed to coercive regulation of private rights and private conduct.
+What do acts of Congress circa 1789-1800 tell us?
+A long line of scholarship has pointed out that the early Congresses made many delegations of power to administrators with vague guidance for the power's exercise, or no guidance whatsoever, several of which were delegations of rulemaking power.47 Originalist advocates for the nondelegation doctrine have often recognized that these early statutes confer broad rulemaking power but have insisted that the acts nonetheless do not count because they fall into one of two exceptional areas where the nondelegation doctrine supposedly does not apply or is supposedly weaker in a way that allows more latitude for rulemaking: (a) foreign affairs, including military affairs, or (b) the realm of voluntary transactions, government services, privileges, and benefits, as opposed to coercive regulation of private rights and private conduct.
 Invoking these two exceptions, originalist skeptics of rulemaking have found ways to explain away all of the early statutes delegating rulemaking power that have been invoked in prior literature.
-More than that, they have gone
+48 More